 It is worth stating within your letter that recovery action will have to be taken if no payment is received.

 This is the next logical step and also lets the client know you are serious about getting your money back.

-Being self-employed and not been paid for freelance work can be a stressful situation but remain calm, there are many solutions available to you.
+Being self-employed and not been paid for freelance work can be a stressful situation.

-If it is simply a perplexing case of ignoring you then using a Professional Debt Collection Agency may be the best and least expensive option depending on the one you decide to go with.
+Using a Professional Debt Collection Agency may be the best and least expensive option.

 As always, cheap is not cheerful and choosing a debt collection agency to work with is pretty much the same with anything.

-We provide a Low cost fixed fee service that is even used by a large number of Legal firms to recoup unpaid legal fees.
+We provide a low cost fixed fee service used by even a large number of legal firms to recoup unpaid fees.

-Court action can be very expensive and all claims are now subject to Pre-action protocols.
+County court action can be very expensive and all claims are now subject to pre-action protocols.
 These must be followed or it can render the claim null and void.

 We have provided Debt Collection services for Freelancers across the UK since 2005.